About LGBTQ+ Pride Month

-LGBTQ Pride Month is commemorated each year in the month of June to honor the 1969 Stonewall uprising in New York City.
-In June of 1969, patrons and supporters of the Stonewall Inn staged an uprising to resist the police harassment and persecution to which LGBTQ Americans were commonly subjected.
-This uprising marked the beginning of a movement to outlaw discriminatory laws and practices against LGBTQ Americans.
-Today, LGBTQ Pride Month celebrations include pride parades, picnics, parties, workshops, symposia and concerts, attracting millions of participants around the world.
+Commemorated each year in the month of June, LGBTQ+ Pride Month honors the 1969 Stonewall uprising in New York City.
+In June of 1969, patrons and supporters of the Stonewall Inn staged an uprising to resist the police harassment and persecution to which LGBTQ+ Americans were commonly subjected.
+This uprising marked the beginning of a movement to outlaw discriminatory laws and practices against LGBTQ+ Americans.
+Today, LGBTQ+ Pride Month celebrations include pride parades, picnics, parties, workshops, symposia and concerts, attracting millions of participants around the world.